 2. Hair Type Mismatch

 If you have fine or thin natural hair, a dense, 24-inch extension may simply be too much weight for your roots to support comfortably.
+The mismatch between the extension’s bulk and your hair’s natural density is a primary cause of discomfort.

 Secure Methods for Better Hold